 Pillars

-(The Sixth Pillar of the Great Federal Superstructure) - Boston Independent Chronicle, 7 February 1788
+- The Sixth Pillar Raised, Boston Independent Chronicle, 7 February 1788

-(A variation of the Illustration appearing in a Massachusetts newspaper urging New Hampshire to ratify) - Massachusetts Centinel, 25 June 1788 (excerpt), The Ninth Pillar
+- New Hampshire: The Ninth Pillar, Massachusetts Centinel, 25 June 1788 (excerpt), The Ninth Pillar

 Domes